urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 | `!is.na()`   | filters out missing values        |
 | `%in%`       | checks if a value is in a set     |

-In our case, we want to change the GroupSize column to be specific numbers.
+In our case, we want to change multiple values in the GroupSize column to be specific numbers.

-Lets look at an example with our `GroupSize` column.

 ```R
 unique(lemur_species$GroupSize)